milaq/YCast/README.md

 ### Custom stations

-If you want to use the 'My Stations' feature besides the global radio index, create a `stations.yml` and run YCast with the `-c` switch to specify the path to it.
+If you want to use the 'My Stations' feature, create a `stations.yml` and run YCast with the `-c` switch to specify the path to it.
 The config follows a basic YAML structure (see below).

 ```
 Category one name: